epfl-ada/ada-2021-project-radar/docs/index.markdown

 ### What is the bias?
 Before diving into any analysis on Trump and Clinton’s speech, it is important to assess the bias in our dataset, which in our case is a list of quotes coming from various media outlets, potentially plagued with bias over two highly polarizing figures.
 Since our speakers are politicians, we should know if our quotes come from mostly left- or right-leaning outlets.
 The _AllSides_ news outlet presents news articles _in context_ --- by keeping note of the general political bias of news outlets.
 We will use their data in this part, which we obtained on [Kaggle](https://www.kaggle.com/supratimhaldar/allsides-ratings-of-bias-in-electronic-media).

-Our quotes come from nearly __5 200 different websites__, many of them blog sites and bogus websites that are only used for SEO.

-The AllSides database contains about __400 media outlets__, each with an assigned bias (“Left”, “Left-center”, “Right”...) and information on how many people agree with this rating.
+Our quotes come from nearly __5 200 different websites__, while the AllSides database contains about __400 media outlets__, each with an assigned bias (“Left”, “Left-center”, “Right”...) and information on how many people agree with this rating.
 You can go rate the outlets yourself on their [website](https://www.allsides.com/media-bias/media-bias-ratings#ratings).
 Though their ratings are informed by other things than public ratings, this should still raise your eyebrow: it is likely that the only people giving ratings come from a certain political side, which would _bias_ our bias ratings, ironically.

 <div>{%- include plots/bias_distribution.html -%}</div>